YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 ---
 title: How-to run tests in parallel with sbt
-description: How-to run tsets in parallel with sbt
+description: How-to run tests in parallel with sbt
 layout: blog
 ---
 The aim of this post is to clarify how to run tests in parallel with sbt.